joergen-vs/73027c42-c2cd-4c62-b1f4-2532c0eb8dab/usage/aspirations/addml-classes.md

+# Classes in ADDML
+This is an attempt to declare complex elements, or classes, for additionalElement- and dataObject-element, along with declaring rules for property-element.

+## <a id="unit"/>unit
+Basic building-block, with the purpose of adding type and label.
+This enables identifying additionalElement or dataObject as classes.
+#### Properties
+* type `Class-name`
+* label `Name for instance of class`

 # Components in additionalElement
 All components will be inplemented as a property of additionalElement, in form of a type.
 Along with this, there is a change in naming, from a human-readable name to machine-readable UUID, along with a new property 'label'.
 This is to allow truly unique references, along with a dedicated property to be displayed to users.
 Components are not extensions of each other, they are rules.